 All candidates will be required to sit the Physics Aptitude Test (PAT) at their school on the 4 November 2015.
-The PAT consists of two one-hour written tests (one in maths, one in physics) and is administered by the Admissions Testing Service, and the registration deadline is 15 October 2013.
-For further details please see www.patoxford.org.uk .
+The PAT consists of two one-hour written tests (one in maths, one in physics) and is administered by the Admissions Testing Service, and the registration deadline is 15 October 2014.
+For further details please see About the Physics Aptitude Test .
 The PAT consists of two one-hour written tests (one in Maths, one in Physics) at school in early November.
 Candidates may be required to bring examples of school or written work to the interviews.

 Deferred Entry: Applications for deferred entry to Jesus College are welcomed.
 You must apply for deferred entry at the time of application to Oxford: you cannot change your mind after an offer has been made.
 Please refer to departmental web sites for subject-specific advice.
 You should be aware that applicants who are offered places for deferred entry will generally be among the strongest of the applicants.
 We only accept a deferral for one year and are unlikely to offer more than one or two deferred places per subject in order not to disadvantage the following year's candidates.
 In some cases, an applicant for deferred entry may be offered a place for non-deferred entry instead; please read your offer carefully.
 If you require any further advice, please contact the Admissions Officer .

 Postgraduate Studies and Careers